jtadams02/ChocAnGUI/README.md

 Completely functional for the scope of the project

  ~~If for some reason you want to look at this, clone and open in eclipse.
 This repository should have all dependencies necessary to just open it and have no errors~~
- My mistake, you will need to have JavaFX runtime, I do not know how to include it within the lib/ yet, working on it
+ My mistake, you will need to have JavaFX runtime, and I do not recommend eclipse.
+If you're doing JavaFX, then Intellij is the way to go.
+Learned that the hard way